Arc-tic-Wolf/Arc-tic-Wolf/README.md

 ## 🔭🌱👯 Experience

-Over the last 2 years, I have been learning to code and getting better at it day by day.
+Ever since 2018, I have been learning to code and getting better at it day by day.
 I started off my journey with Java.
 From what I have seen, I love programming and solving problems is my bread and butter.
 Also I have a bit of experience participating in programming contests and then I dove into web development.
 Right now, I am focusing on deep learning and am already quite fond of this technology.
 ### Reach me here :  <a href="https://www.linkedin.com/in/ArcticWolf-coder" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&logo=linkedin&logoColor=white" />
 <!--
 **ArcticWolf-coder/ArcticWolf-coder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.